-For financial assets measured at amortized cost, an impairment loss recognized in consolidated statement of income (loss) is calculated as the difference between its carrying amount and the present value of the estimated future cash flows discounted at the original effective interest rate.
-Any reversal of impairment is recognized in consolidated statement of income (loss).
+For financial assets measured at amortized cost, an impairment loss recognized in profit or loss is calculated as the difference between its carrying amount and the present value of the estimated future cash flows discounted at the original effective interest rate.
+Any reversal of impairment is recognized in profit or loss.